pshomov/pshomov.github.io/_posts/mvvm-with-reducto.md

 <script src="https://gist.github.com/pshomov/c534fb9eb3052dcc3f67.js?file=viewmodel.cs"></script>

+I have a very simple base class for my view models - [`ViewModel`](https://github.com/pshomov/reducto.sample/blob/master/src/Reducto.Sample/Infrastructure/ViewModel.cs), which helps me find its view based on a very simple convention.
+Comes handy when I have to do navigation.
+I am also using the great [Fody.PropertyChanged](https://github.com/Fody/PropertyChanged) which saves me the annoyance of dealing with `INotifyPropertyChanged`.

-As you can see the view model is quite simple.
+As you can see the view model itself is quite simple.
 Dispatches the Login async action with the username and password the user has provided and listens for updates to the store and updates its properties accordingly.
 `Store.createAsyncActionCommand` is an extension method that creates an `ICommand` that dispatches an action and is something that is not part of Reducto, but might put in an Reducto.XamarinForms nuget package.
 For now, you can go see [the source code](https://github.com/pshomov/reducto.sample/blob/master/src/Reducto.Sample/Infrastructure/CommandToAction.cs)

 ### Conclusion